reactjs/rfcs/text/0000-unify-state-api.md

 const localState = React.State(initialState, actions});
 ```

 As you can see, the api is the same, and the separation is for readability purposes only.
-We could introduce a single `React.state()` api, and the type of the state (global, contextual or local) will be defined by how you use it, But I find it safer to introduce a separate command for every type of state.
+We could introduce a single `React.state()` api, and the type of the state (global, contextual or local) would have been defined by how the state is being used, But I find it safer to introduce a separate command for every type of state.

 Here is the formal declaration of such a state: